Mikjail/adventofcode2025/README.md

 # 🎄 Advent of Go Template 🎄

-This repository serves as a template for solving Advent of Code puzzles in Go.
+This repository serves as a template for solving Advent of Code puzzles in Go!

 ## How to use